 A client came to us recently with an inquiry about the design and development of a new e-commerce website for a new product line they were launching.
-There was a problem, however: they requested a specific website domain name, and it was already taken.
+However, there was a problem: they requested a specific website domain name, which was already taken.
 Someone else owned the domain!

 So, what do you do if you find yourself in this situation?

-For this particular client, we followed our proven process for how to buy a domain name that someone else already owns.
+For this particular client, we followed our proven process of buying a domain name that someone else already owns.
 But if you are wondering how to do the same thing for yourself, you’re reading the right blog post.

 How to purchase the domain

 The first step to purchasing a domain someone owns is to find out who currently owns it.
 You can use the WHOIS domain lookup link: https://lookup.icann.org/.

 Try to find the contact information for the owner.
 The contact information typically will be private, but email addresses like [email protected] or [email protected] are often forwarded to the correct owner.
 Give it a try!

 Most web admins won’t reply to you, but just one small piece of information can help you dig deeper and find out who can help you.